codebuff95/feedback-admin/README.md

 3. harnesses MongoDB's powers to help realise all the data-keeping tasks.
 This was made possible using the MongoDB driver for Go language, mgo (pronounced as mango).

-4. has been designed giving data security a paramount importance.
-Maximum loopholes have been tried to be addressed to.
+4. has been designed keeping data security in mind.
+Maximum loopholes have been tried to be addressed.